hgcl/clara-le/pages/posts/three-years-blogging.md

 I remember that I decided to start this website during the COVID-19 lockdown.
 At that time, the concept of _Blogging on The Internet_ sounded very daunting to me, but I felt like I wanted to do something in public, something that kept me accountable.

 To build courage, and mostly to get started, I wrote two weekly updates that were just a few lines long.
-I didn't publish them, but kept them to myself.
+I didn't publish them.
 On the third week, I finally felt brave enough and published my first real blog post.

 It has now been three years, and I am proud of having kept this routine for so long.
 My individual posts are not that good, I am definitely not the best writer out there.
 Yet, I feel like I was able to create a space that is really mine.
 Here, I feel safe to experiment, code, document, have fun, overthink, share truths-because-its-on-the-internet, doodle, learn, create, write posts that don't fini[^2] {end-key}